hugessen/LazSoc-1.0/readme.md

 - [ ] Cut off date for 'past' tab, i.e. show only the past 2 weeks (Do this on the API side)
 - [ ] Add in checks to make sure that if they're in the preferences selector or initial launch tab, we notify them when they do stuff like leave the page when they change stuff and didn't save, or if they don't select anything, etc.
 - [ ] Make preference saving and prefernce modal saving more robust so that even if the users internet is hugely lagging then we still load their latest preferences
+- [ ] Find a better way of doing the modal vs non-modal pages other than having two seperate files. i.e. clubselector_modal.html vs clubselector.html

 # Suggestions to consider